 If you are about to put a property onto the market, consider asking us to carry out a piece of mind inspection first.
 Many sales evaporate after the buyer receives an adverse survey report.
 Even quite minor problems can be enough to put some people off.
 We highlight any areas that need attention and suggest cost-effective measures to help avoid any problems.
 We help you make the property as marketable as possible

 Essential for large historic buildings such as hotels, public houses, schools and other commercial buildings.
 Problems relating to water ingress, detaching masonry, render and chimneys are common in historic buildings.
 The problems can become magnified in larger, complex properties where owners and managers tend to concentrate on running the business.
 They then react to any problems with the building as they occur.
-When a listed or historic building is central to business, the last thing you want is for unplanned expense and costly business interruption The best way to avoid this is to inspect the entire building on a regular basis.
+When a historic building is central to business, the last thing you want is for unplanned expense and costly business interruption The best way to avoid this is to inspect the entire building on a regular basis.
 We inspect the building envelope in detail, including the hard to see high-level details.
 We then advise you on current and future maintenance requirements, helping you to budget and ensure the building remains in good condition and open for business!

 Condition Surveys – Measured Survey